 Teaching pairs

-Partner up with a colleague to improve your online or hybrid course through a peer observation process, reflection and collegial sharing.
+Partner up with a colleague to improve your online (no scheduled meetings) course or combined online (scheduled meetings) and online (no scheduled meetings) course through a peer observation process, reflection, and collegial sharing.
 Online Learning will set up a framework for this professional development activity focused on faculty sharing in the form of Teaching Pairs.
 Come away with a new faculty colleague and new strategies to consider implementing in your course.
 Workshop cohorts are limited to 10 participants.

 Learning Outcomes

-- Identify and apply strategies found in the Multimodality Checklist or the What Works Well in Online Teaching to your course.
+- Identify and apply strategies found in What Works Well in Online Teaching to your course.

 - Review skills and strategies in the utilization of Brightspace and PCC supported tools and applications.

 You do not need to sign up with a partner.
 Cross-discipline collaboration is encouraged, and we can pair you up with another instructor.
-Participation involves 3 required Zoom sessions over a period of 4 weeks with a time commitment of 10-12 hours.
+Participation involves 3 required Zoom sessions over a period of 4 weeks with a time commitment of up to 12 hours.
 Completion will include a stipend $300 for PT & FT faculty and count toward the refresher training.

 Assessment